killercraft-thecoder/makecode-torch/README.md

 - Store **documentation or version history** externally without affecting the MakeCode project.
 - Keep **development notes or testing scripts** only in GitHub.
 - Maintain **extra resources** without cluttering the MakeCode editor.
+- Also Rember makecode arcade only pulls files in the files part of pxt.json!

 If you need to **make non-code updates**, doing them externally can keep the project cleaner while still benefiting from GitHub's commit tracking!